AIM-Android/IndustrySDK-simaple/README.md

 # IndustrySDK-simaple

-A sample app shows how to use the advindustrysdk.jar.
+A sample app shows how to use the advindustrysdk.jar and some system api.

 ### \libs
 The directory \libs\ contains a advindustrysdk.jar, you can import the jar to your project to develop, understand functions intuitively.